Danielle's Place of Crafts and Activities

 What do you say when someone does something to show they love you?

-Our story today comes from Luke 17.
+Our story comes from Luke 17.
 (Open your Bible to Luke 17 and tell the story in your own words.)
 Once there were ten very sad men.
-(Point to the paper dolls.)
-They were sad because they all had a terrible disease called leprosy.
-Leprosy was a terrible disease because they didn't have a cure for it and it was very contagious.
+(Point to the stick puppets.)
+They were unhappy because they all had a terrible disease called leprosy.
+Leprosy was a terrible disease because there was no cure for it and it was very contagious.
 That means that it could be spread from one person to another very easily.
-If someone got leprosy, they had to leave town and everyone they loved, and go live with other people who had the disease.
-The leprosy would make their skin turn white and eventually they would lose their fingers and toes.
+If someone got leprosy, he had to leave town and everyone he loved, and go live with other people who had the disease.
+Leprosy would make your skin turn white and eventually you would lose your fingers and toes.
 These men where sad because they didn't have much hope.

 But things would soon change for these sad men.